Samanthkumarsg/SentiVerse/README.md

-# SentiVerse - Sentiment Analysis API
+# Sentiverse - Sentiment Analysis API

 ## Overview

-SentiVerse is a robust Sentiment Analysis API built using Node.js.
+Sentiverse is a robust Sentiment Analysis API built using Node.js.
 It empowers you to analyze sentiments in text and files, making it perfect for extracting valuable insights from real-world content, such as news articles, blog posts, customer reviews, and social media data.
 With its ease of use and scalability, SentiVerse provides a seamless solution for understanding the emotional tone of your content.

 ## Features